vedderb/bldc/README.md

 ### On Windows

-1. Open up a Powershell terminal (Resist the urger to run Powershell as administrator, that will break things)
+1. Open up a Windows Powershell terminal (Resist the urger to run Powershell as administrator, that will break things)
 2. Type `choco install make`
 3.  `git clone http://github.com/vedderb/bldc`
 4.  `cd bldc`